 The “Establishment” whether Democrat or Republican is termed as such due to their inability to implement major party values through conventional methods despite tenure; all the while, party outsider(s) excitedly rally their political base around less moderate concepts and through more volatile means.
 Though Bernie has been in congress since 1991, he is in every sense of the word an ‘outsider.’
 Four of the elected representatives he succeeded in Vermont were all Republican.
 Winning an election on a liberal platform may have been an insurmountable feat; however, he was able to win as an independent.
 The convenience of such a bid meant that at no point would he truly be held accountable by an organized constituency and, enviably so, he would be one of the few congressmen allowed to blur the party lines with his votes and proposals.
 With only 1 senate endorsement and less than 10 from the U.S. House of Representatives, Bernie has so brilliantly relegated his lack of support by fellow Democrats to the moral high ground less traveled on his anti-establishment journey.

-His incessant vilification of Establishment Democrats and Hillary at a point where the likelihood of his nomination is most improbable incites a measure of curiosity into why he hadn’t run as an independent.
+His incessant vilification of Establishment Democrats and Hillary at a point where the likelihood of his nomination is most improbable incites a measure of curiosity into why he had not run as an independent.
 Why does Bernie want to coalesce with a party his rhetoric continuously denigrates?
 Bernie has sponsored an impressive 352 bills, many of which were introduced to Democrat controlled congresses, and only three have passed (two of which were proposals to rename post offices).
 There seems to be a hint of antagonism in seeking to lead a party one is incapable of collaborating with.

 The Bernie campaign has said that he won’t “play spoiler” to Hillary’s White House bid if he loses the nomination.
 An obvious question rebuts; at what point will he accept that his campaign has lost, and will there be anything left to spoil?
 As the presumptive nominee, Hillary has incurred the vast majority of Republican attacks.
 Her abilities and qualifications have remained center stage of Republican debates and advertising.
 Republican whip, Kevin McCarthy unintentionally implied that congressional hearings had been politicized to delegitimize Hilary’s presidential campaign.
 And alas, Bernie has repeatedly implicated Hilary as having corrupt ties to special interests.
 The war of attrition Hillary has faced on all fronts may give the impression that Bernie is more suited for the presidency as he touts his higher favorability and “vs. Trump” polling.
 In reality, his lack of presidential viability by his opponents and the fear of retaliation from his grassroots movement by his “party allies” has simulated a faux reality that disproportionately contrasts his campaign from Hillary’s, unintentionally fueling his cannibalism.